jorgegorka/svelte-router/README.md

 </div>
 ```

 The route page will take care of rendering the appropriate component inside the layout.
-It will also pass a prop called _currentRoute_ to the component with information about the route, nested and query params.
+It will also pass a property called _currentRoute_ to the component with information about the route, nested and query params.

 **Tip:** You can have any number of layouts and you can nest them into each other as much as you want.
 Just remember to add a _Route_ component where the content should be rendered inside the layout.

-**Tip:** The _Route_ component will pass a prop to the rendered component named _currentRoute_ with information about the current route, params, queries, etc.
+**Tip:** The _Route_ component will pass a property to the rendered component named _currentRoute_ with information about the current route, params, queries, etc.

 ## API